thomaslui003/rushHourSolver/readme.md

 **Eg.** PD1 of the solution above means vehicle P move downward one step

+By following all of the steps will lead to a solved board.

 ### Executing program

 The application can be compiled by running